KarenStonecypher/SQL-Rockbuster_Video/README.md

 ## Key Questions

-*Which movies contributed the most/least to revenue gain?
+● Which movies contributed the most/least to revenue gain?

 ● What was the average rental duration for all videos?